 As with the FHA loan program, the guaranty lowers the risk for lenders, which enables them to finance individuals despite a low credit score.
 Other advantages include no down payments, no requirements for monthly mortgage insurance, limitations on closing costs, low-interest rates, and no prepayment penalties.

 #3 United States Department of Agriculture (USDA) loan program

-The USDA has a number of rural housing programs, but the most common one for first-time home buyers is the Single Family Housing Guaranteed Loan Program.
+The USDA has many rural housing programs, but the most common one for first-time home buyers is the Single Family Housing Guaranteed Loan Program.
 Through this program, low to moderate-income families can qualify for mortgage loans that are guaranteed by the USDA, again making it easier to get approved.

 #4 HomePath Mortgage program by Fannie Mae

 The HomePath mortgage program by Fannie Mae aims to make buying a home more affordable and accessible.
-It allows for down payments as low as 3% of the purchase price, considers income from household members that are not the borrower, and allows co-borrowers who do not reside in the home being financed.
+It allows for down payments as low as 3% of the purchase price.
+Additionally, this program considers income from household members that are not the borrower and allows co-borrowers who do not reside in the home to be financed.

 Although first-time home buyers can utilize this program, you don’t have to be one to qualify.
-There are two stipulations; buyers are required to complete an online homeownership course to qualify, and 25% mortgage insurance (MI) is required for loans with a 90%-97% loan-to-value ratio.
+There are two stipulations; buyers are required to complete an online homeownership course to qualify, and 25% mortgage insurance (MI) needed for loans with a 90%-97% loan-to-value ratio.